We want to create a standard of excellence in diversity and inclusion practice

 We practice what we preach: 10% of our profit goes to charities that support schools in tackling social inequalities.

-This 15 week course is made up of three modules: theory, communication, and practical interventions.
+This course is made up of three modules: history, theory, and communication.

 Every module is designed to help you understand and address structural inequality in your own workplace, while building up a library of best practice to use as you continue the journey, once the course is over.